 Overview / Specs

-I’d had my eye on the 3F UL Gear Solo for a while because of the attractive specs.
-It’s a single-skin tent, which helps keep both price and weight down, but means it’s theoretically prone to condensation.
+I’d had my eye on the 3F UL Gear Solo for a while because of its attractive specifications.
+It’s a single-skin tent, which helps keep both price and weight down, but that does mean it’s (theoretically) prone to condensation.
 It’s also worth noting that the Solo needs a trekking pole in order to be pitched (unless you’re good at finding perfectly sized and shaped branches!).

 The Solo has a pack size of just 35 x 15 x 15cm (13.7″ x 5.9″ x 5.9″).
-When pitched, the tent is 125cm (49.2″) tall at it’s
+When pitched, the tent is 125cm (49.2″) tall at its

-The stated weight of the tent on Ali Express is 650g (approx 1.4lb), but this excludes pegs, guy ropes and the rear tail pole, as well as the extra groundsheet that came free with the version that I bought.
+The stated weight of this tent on Ali Express is 650g (approx 1.4lb), but this excludes pegs, guy ropes, and the rear tail pole, as well as the extra groundsheet that came free with the version that I bought.
 When I weighed *everything* that came with the tent, it came in at a slightly more chunky 910g (approx. 2lb).
 Still, it’s pretty amazing for a tent this cheap, with all the bells and whistles included, to come in at well under 1kg (minus your trekking pole of course).